Photo: Don Coryell

 By Tom Shanahan

-Yes, it’s true -- Coryell didn’t win a Super Bowl, like Madden and Walsh, although the Chargers advanced to two AFC Championship games.
-One loss was skewed by a fluke bounce of the ball to Oakland Raiders tight end Raymond Chester for a touchdown and the other by Antarctic conditions in Cincinnati.
+Yes, it’s true Coryell didn’t win a Super Bowl, although the Chargers advanced to two AFC Championship games.
+One loss was skewed by a fluke bounce of the ball to Oakland Raiders tight end Raymond Chester for a touchdown.
+The other by the Arctic conditions of the Ice Bowl in Cincinnati.

-Listen to Mike Martz, who won a Super Bowl as the offensive coordinator of the “Greatest Show on Turf” with the St. Louis Rams and advanced to another Super Bowl as the Rams’ head coach.
+Listen to Mike Martz, a San Diegan that won a Super Bowl as the offensive coordinator with the St. Louis Rams and advanced to another Super Bowl as the Rams’ head coach.

 Listen to Willie Buchanon, a Pro Bowl cornerback and 1972 NFL Defensive Rookie of the Year with the Green Bay Packers, who was an All-American cornerback for Coryell at SDSU.